5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Currently, Cloud has single relation use case scenario.

 ### GET Data/ContainerImage
-Get all containers.
+Get all ContainerImage.

 Return:

-* 200 - Success, list of containers.
+* 200 - Success, list of ContainerImages.
 ```json
 [
   {